 We recognise that walking does not only take place on foot but is also supported by wheels and other mobility aids.
 Resources created by the project and shared at this event included ‘walks’ for indoor spaces, the imagination and very short distances.

 The #WalkCreate Gathering took place in person in central London on 18 May, and in a hybrid format on 19 May (East London/online).
 Participants could join us for half days on Day 1, either full day or the whole of both days.
 A free vegan lunch and refreshments was on offer as well as free print copies of our project report ‘#WalkCreate: understanding walking and creativity during COVID-19′ and The Walkbook: Recipes for walking and wellbeing.
 Attendance is free.

 There is an outline of each day’s activities below.
 See the full programme, access information and speaker bios at https://walkcreate.gla.ac.uk/walkcreate-gathering-full-programme/

 Museum of London Archaeology (MOLA), Mortimer Wheeler House, London

-Day 1 is in-person and will focus on creative walking experiences and is aimed at professionals and volunteers who deliver walks as well as arts, culture and heritage workers who are interested in engaging wider and more diverse publics in their activity through walking work.
-Accessibility is a priority for us, so attendees can also experience indoor artworks designed for those who may not be able to walk.
+Day 1 was in-person and focussed on creative walking experiences and was aimed at professionals and volunteers who deliver walks as well as arts, culture and heritage workers who are interested in engaging wider and more diverse publics in their activity through walking work.
+Accessibility is a priority for us, so attendees were also able to experience indoor artworks designed for those who may not be able to walk.